Note: This pathway will be updated as the HSE National Clinical Programme for Eating Disorders

 Step 2 – A) Child and Adolescent Mental Health Services (CAMHS)* Assessment or B) Child & Adolescent ED team Assessment**

 Eating disorder assessment involves a multidisciplinary assessment at a clinic.
 This includes a clinical interview with the child and parents, a physical examination, investigations and questionnaires.
 It can take up to 2 hours.
 The aim is to make the correct diagnosis of the child’s needs and to identify other conditions or complications that may be similar or related such as depression or medical conditions.
-The doctors on the team will review the child’s blood results and liaise with their GP about their physical health.
+The doctors on the team will review the young person’s blood results and liaise with their GP about their physical health.
 Their weight and height will be measured.

 A) If the CAMHS / ED team assessment concludes that there is no diagnosis of an eating disorder, the team may discharge the person back into the care of the GP, if there is no other condition that needs treating there.